Out of Nothing: Overview

 Musically, the sound of Out of Nothing has been described as indie rock.
-The Guardian writer Dorian Lynskey said in a "revisionist twist [Embrace] are being spoken of not as post-Oasis stragglers but as big-hearted forbears of Keane and Coldplay", despite Embrace existing before the latter.
+The Guardian writer Dorian Lynskey said in a "revisionist twist [Embrace] are being spoken of not as post-Oasis stragglers but as big-hearted forbears of Keane and Coldplay".
 Adam Knott of Sputnikmusic said the guitars aim for the "rafters of packed arenas, layered and interesting but never dense enough for their effect to become masked", while the piano parts "max out the heart, whether that be in search of a massive crescendo or a gentle introduction".
 Gareth Jones contributed programming across the album's songs.
 Wil Malone served as orchestra leader and wrote the majority of the string arrangements, bar the ones for "Someday" and "Spell It Out", which were done by keyboardist Mickey Dale.

 Malone was brought in by Youth, while the rest of the band wanted Dale to arrange the strings.
 Will Jackson provided additional material for the string sections, which were performed by the London Session Orchestra.
-Over a period of three years, Embrace accumulated over 500 songs that were eventually paired down to 15.
+Over a period of three years, Embrace accumulated over 500 songs that were eventually pared down to 15.
 This was cut down again to 10, and then one song, "Everytime That I See Your Face", was dropped in favour of "Gravity".
 Close to the end of the recording sessions, they jammed material as a unit for an hour at the encouragement of Youth, resulting in two songs, namely "Near Life" and "Out of Nothing".
 Discussing the album's title, Danny McNamara said it was a "little bit of lets get together, and not be fazed by it, because at one point, that's all we had - was ourselves, and our belief in ourselves and in each other".